uWaterloo/api-documentation/v2/wireless/historical_usage.md

 ### Notes

-- Historical data is only avaialble for the past 2 months
+- Historical data is only available for the past 2 months
 - Any value can be `null`